taikoxyz/simple-taiko-node/README.md

 # Simple Taiko Node

-This guide is the same [guide](https://docs.taiko.xyz/guides/run-a-taiko-node) provided in the website.
+This guide is the same [guide](https://docs.taiko.xyz/guides/run-a-taiko-node) provided in our website.
+You can use both.

 # Run a Taiko Node